 The road follows a route parallel to Battle Road Trail (a foot- and bike-path), past the entrance to the Minute Man National Historical Park Battle Road Visitor Center and the place where Paul Revere was captured by a British patrol after his historic ride to alert the countryside to the British expedition.
 Eventually, bear right along Lexington Road to reach Concord center and Monument Square.

-Free parking lots are the Concord Town Lot on Keyes Road off Main Street behind the Concord Visitor Center, and behind 14 Walden Street (enter between 12 and 14 Walden Street) near the US Post Office.
+Free parking lots are the Concord Town Lot (first choice) on Keyes Road off Main Street behind the Concord Visitor Center, and behind 14 Walden Street (often full; enter between 12 and 14 Walden Street) near the US Post Office.

 Parking meters in Concord are only in the commercial centers.
 They accept coins, credit cards, and the Pay by Phone parking app.
 Parking on streets a block or two away is free.